 As practical economics, ensuring every single American a middle class living through government redistribution and work programs seems a bit fanciful.
 The closest such an idea ever really came to fruition, meanwhile, was President Nixon's proposed Family Assistance Plan, which would have ended welfare and instead guaranteed families of four $1,600 a year, at a time when the median household income was about $7,400.

-But as a statement of values, King's notion is still powerful.
+But as a statement of values, King's notion remains powerful.
 So with that in mind, I'll leave you with man's own words.

 The contemporary tendency in our society is to base our distribution on scarcity, which has vanished, and to compress our abundance into the overfed mouths of the middle and upper classes until they gag with superfluity.
 If democracy is to have breadth of meaning, it is necessary to adjust this inequity.
 It is not only moral, but it is also intelligent.
 We are wasting and degrading human life by clinging to archaic thinking.